 - May be difficult to deal with the types of challenges that children face today

 Parents that follow an instinctive approach leverage their own gut feelings.
 Also how they were raised to parent their own children.
-Using your own intuition vs constantly following the rules, can help create a secure environment for kids and help them grow emotionally.
+Using your own intuition vs constantly following the rules.
+This can help create a secure environment for kids and help them grow emotionally.

-Because instinctive parenting is very personal, the emotional, physical and virtual well-being of each child parented in this manner will vary widely and will likely mimic the well-being of the parent.
-Parents may struggle when dealing with situations that they did not encounter when they were a child, or have had very little experience with, and should ask others for guidance if these situations arise.
+Because instinctive parenting is very personal.
+The emotional, physical, and virtual well-being of each child parented in this manner will vary widely.
+It will likely mimic the well-being of the parent.
+Parents may struggle when dealing with situations that they did not encounter when they were a child.
+Maybe have had very little experience with, and should ask others for guidance if these situations arise.

 Attachment Parenting: Creating an environment where there is no definable early separation between you and your child(ren) and focusing on the bond between parent and child.